Philadelphia Pedestrian Accident Attorney

 If you are injured in a Philadelphia pedestrian accident, you could be entitled to various types of compensation.
 This includes both economic and non-economic compensation.
 This compensation can come from various avenues.
 Commonly, a pedestrian who is harmed in an accident will file a claim against the at-fault driver’s insurance carrier.
 If the insurance carrier does not offer a fair amount, it may be necessary to file a personal injury lawsuit against the at-fault party (and their insurance carrier).

 Below are some of the most common types of damages recovered by pedestrian accident victims.
 When discussing compensation for a motor vehicle accident, there are two basic types – economic damages and non-economic damages.

 - Medical treatment.
-The cost of your medical treatment is a calculable economic damage.
+The cost of your medical treatment is calculable economic damage.
 The compensation you recover for this is used to cover your past, current, and future expected medical treatment needed due to the pedestrian accident.
 Arriving at a number for these damages can be done by gathering medical bills and obtaining expert medical witness testimony about how much medical care will be necessary for the victim in the future.

 - Lost income.
 Those injured in pedestrian crashes are often not able to work while they recover from their injuries.
 In some cases, they are permanently disabled and unable to work at all.
-Lost income is considered an economic damage, and this can be calculated by gathering a pedestrian accident victim’s proof of employment and income (W2s, paystubs, tax returns).
+Lost income is considered economic damage, and this can be calculated by gathering a pedestrian accident victim’s proof of employment and income (W2s, paystubs, tax returns).
 Expert economic witnesses can testify to a person’s lost future earnings for severe injuries.

 - Pain and suffering.
-This is considered a non-economic damage, and we will look at a person’s physical and mental pain and suffering.
+This is considered non-economic damage, and we will look at a person’s physical and mental pain and suffering.
 There is no set formula to determine the value of pain and suffering damage, but these calculations are generally based on factors such as the severity of the injury and the expected recovery time.
 These damages can include:

 - long-term physical pain